tikhsuP/watch-try-on/README.md

 ## Briefly, here is how you can try it out:

 1. Download the [file](apk/Watch%20Try%20On%20App.sln.apk) in your Android device.
-2. Download and print this [target-image](images/target image/Image target print.pdf).
+2. Download and print this [target-image](images/target image/Image target print.pdf) .
 3. Cut the target image out and place it over your wrist.
 4. Scan the image in the app.